mitchtabian/Poker-Stats/README.md

 # TODO
 This is a notes section for me personally.
-1. Remove eliminations and rebuys from TournamentPlayerResult?
-I think these are pointless and adds confusion
 1. undo completion should also deactivate the tournament
-1. Add rebuy undo button in admin view
 1. Are you sure you want to remove?
 1. Add breadcrumb to admin view
 1. Analytics for user